2 Haitian Americans detained in slaying of Haiti president

 Joseph, meanwhile, was supposed to be replaced by Ariel Henry, a neurosurgeon who had been named prime minister by Moïse a day before the assassination.

-Henry told the AP in a brief interview that he is the prime minister, calling it an exceptional and confusing situation.
-In another interview with Radio Zenith, he said he had no dispute with Joseph.
-“I only disagree with the fact that people have taken hasty decisions … when the moment demands a little more serenity and maturity,” he said.
+Henry told the AP that he is the prime minister, calling it an exceptional and confusing situation.
+“I am the prime minister in office,” he said.

 On Thursday, public transportation and street vendors remained scarce, an unusual sight for the normally bustling streets of Port-au-Prince.